 If you have a full-time job, you’ll likely want to know how to potty train a puppy when at work.
+The last thing that you want is for your dog to pee on your bed.
 The basics don’t change, even if you’re gone all day.
 You have to get your dog into a routine and be consistent about it.

 Accidents will happen.
 Knowing how to stop a dog from peeing on the carpet is just one of the steps you’ll learn on your potty training journey with your puppy.
 Positive reinforcement is key.
 Even if you’re gone all day, encouraging your dog to do their business outside will help them to understand the behavior you want from them.

 Most dogs are eager to please, so don’t get frustrated too easily if they have an accident.
 There are methods that you can use to house-train your young dog.
 Even if they do have the occasional accident, there are home remedies and store-bought products that can make the situation easier to manage.

 - 1 How to Stop a Puppy from Peeing in the House

 - 1.1 What Age Should a Puppy Be Toilet Trained?

 - 1.3 How to Housebreak a Puppy in an Apartment